-In the late 1990s, Tony and Di had the original idea for what has now (2015) become the 650km Jordan Trail, working with Mark Khano of Experience Jordan for a number of years until the Jordan Trail Association was formed to further develop and promote it.
+In the late 1990s, following completion of their Jordan guidebooks, Tony and Di had the original idea for what became in 2016 the 650km Jordan Trail.
+From 2000, they worked with Mark Khano of Experience Jordan and many Jordanians for a number of years until the Jordan Trail Association was formed to further develop and promote it.

 Ex-designer for Troll.
 Over 50 years experience of rock climbing, mountaineering, caving and exploratory jungle and desert travel including first ascents in England, North Africa and the Middle East and new treks in Nagaland and Bodoland, N E India.
 Featured with Tony Howard in BBC series 'The Face' about their discovery and development of Wadi Rum.